News and Events

 Professor Napoli Publishes Book on Vietnam War Veterans

-Congratulations to Professor Phil Napoli, whose Bringing It All Back Home: An Oral History of New York City's Vietnam Veterans (Hill and Wang/Farrar, Straus and Giroux, 2013) is out this month.
+Congratulations to Professor Philip F. Napoli on the publication of his book Bringing It All Back Home: An Oral History of New York City's Vietnam Veterans (New York: Hill and Wang, 2013).

 Professor Banerjee Awarded Year-Long Grant

 Congratulations to Professor Swapna Banerjee, who has received a Wolfe Institute Faculty Fellowship for 2013–14 to support her research on parents and children in colonial India.